learn-co-curriculum/rails-generators-readme/README.md

 ## Rails Generate

-Each of the generators will follow the syntax:
+Each of the generators are entered into the terminal and will follow the syntax:

 ```
 rails generate <name of generator>